2 Part Course |

 • Purchase of shares or trade?

-• Capital allowances considerations, particularly fixtures in buildings
+• This M&A tax course explores capital allowances considerations, particularly fixtures in buildings

-• Taking advantage of trading losses in the target, including the new rules from 1 April 2017
+• Taking advantage of trading losses in the target, including the major reforms in 2017

 • Financing the transaction – tax relief for interest costs